Lindsey Vonn: Personal life

 Lindsey Kildow married fellow 2002 Olympian and former U.S. Ski Team athlete Thomas Vonn on September 29, 2007, at the Silver Lake Lodge in Deer Valley, Utah.
 In November 2011, after four years of marriage, the couple announced they would divorce.
 The divorce was finalized on January 9, 2013.

-Kildow, still using her married name Vonn, met golfer Tiger Woods at a charity event in 2012.
-They dated from March 2013 until splitting up in May 2015.
-The pair's relationship was sensationalized on the PGA Tour with Vonn's numerous appearances.
-In late 2016, she began dating NFL assistant coach Kenan Smith, before splitting in November 2017.
-In June 2018, she started dating P. K. Subban, a defenseman in the NHL.
+Vonn dated golfer Tiger Woods from March 2013 to May 2015.
+In late 2016, she began dating National Football League assistant coach Kenan Smith, before splitting in November 2017.
+In June 2018, she started dating P. K. Subban, a defenseman in the National Hockey League.
 Subban traveled to Åre, Sweden, to watch her win a bronze medal in the FIS Alpine World Ski Championships Downhill on February 10, 2019.
 On August 23, 2019, Vonn and Subban announced their engagement.
-In December 2019, Vonn announced that she proposed to Subban.
-In May 2020, Vonn and Subban purchased a villa in Beverly Hills for $6.75 million.
-On October 21, 2020, Vonn and Subban were announced as members of the ownership group of Angel City FC, a Los Angeles-based team set to start play in the National Women's Soccer League in 2022.
+In December 2019, Vonn said that she had proposed to Subban.
+In May 2020, the couple purchased a villa in Beverly Hills for $6.75 million.
+On October 21, 2020, they were announced as members of the ownership group of Angel City FC, a Los Angeles-based team set to start play in the National Women's Soccer League in 2022.
 On December 29, they both announced their break-up on Instagram.
-Vonn announced that the two had parted ways, but remained friends.
-In 2021, Vonn began a relationship with Diego Osorio, co-founder of tequila company Lobos 1707; however, their split was later announced in February 2025.
+Vonn announced that the two had separated, but remained friends.

+In 2021, Vonn began a relationship with Diego Osorio, co-founder of tequila company Lobos 1707.
+The couple later announced their split in February 2025.

+In September 2026, Vonn and French skier Matthieu Bailet publicly announced their relationship.

-In 2005, as the winner of the downhill at Val d'Isère, Vonn was offered a pregnant Tarine cow, a locally popular dairy breed.
-As most skiers do not want to keep livestock, she was offered the option to sell the animal immediately back to the organizers for EUR 5,000.
-However, Vonn decided to keep it, as she knew a farmer in Austria who would be willing to take care of the cow, whom she named "Olympe".
+In 2005, after winning a downhill race at Val d'Isère, Vonn was offered a pregnant Tarine cow.
+Vonn decided to keep the cow, who she named "Olympe" and placed in the care of an Austrian farmer she knew.
 In 2009, she won a goat, which she gave to a different farmer in Austria.
 In 2014, she won a calf in Val d'Isère, which she kept as well.
 As of 2014, she owned a small herd of cows on the farm.

-Vonn's mother, Linda Krohn, died in August 2022, following a one year battle with ALS.
+Vonn's mother, Linda Krohn, died in August 2022, following a one year battle with amyotrophic lateral sclerosis (ALS).